Detroit Red Wings season ends, but competition for top hockey fan heats up

 "Being one of the five finalists is such an honor!" said Petrie.
 "I’m enjoying the opportunity to share with others why I’m such a big fan, and I’ve loved hearing their stories too!"

-Voting takes place by "liking" on Twitter.
+Voting takes place by "likes" on Twitter.
 She's topping the charts for the Red Wings at the time of this writing, but the third period is the most unpredictable in hockey.

 2020 Red Wings Team MVP: Jeff Kotimko's impressive collection